k9w/pizza-parlor/README.md

 [Here is the
 lesson](https://www.learnhowtoprogram.com/intermediate-javascript/object-oriented-javascript/object-oriented-javascript-independent-project)
-from [the curriculum](https://learnhowtoprogram.com) where I made this app on Friday January 28th 2022.
+from [the curriculum](https://learnhowtoprogram.com) where I started this app on Friday January 28th 2022.
 Check out more of my work at:

  * https://github.com/k9w